AbeSheikh92/python_final_project/README.md

 ```

 Once __replace_chars__ has preprocessed the data, the decorator lets the data pass, in its new form, to __check_gibberish__.
-As mentioned above, __check_gibberish__ filters out some words (if need be) and sends them, one at a time, to the fourth function,
+As mentioned above, __check_gibberish__ filters out some words (if need be) and sends them one at a time to the fourth function,
 __is_english__.

 ```python